asshleygozar/shopping-cart/README.md

 - User can increase or decrease the quantity of the chosen product item to enable bulk or single product item checkout.

 ### Remove product items from the cart
-- User can remove the chosen product item from the cart by clicking the 'remove to cart' button, allowing the user to remove undesired product items from the cart.
+- User can remove the chosen product item from the cart by clicking the 'remove' button, allowing the user to remove undesired product items from the cart.

 ## Resources